-The <.com> gTLD is not relevant in the appreciation of confusing similarity as it does not change the overall impression of the designation as being connected to the Complainant's trademark.
+The <.com> gTLD is not relevant in the appreciation of confusing similarity.

 Thus, the Complainant contends the disputed domain name is confusingly similar to the Complainant's trademark.

 THE RESPONDENT HAS NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME